-Encountering significant threats in its theatre of operations, theformulated an roadmap that will secure its forces the levels of mobility and protection they require for counter terror operations.
-Some of the M113 operated by the were installed with raised armored fighting positions (Kasman – shown on left photo).
-Improved protection suites were also designed for the vehicle and by , utilizing the hybrid (passive-reactive) armor.
+Encountering significant threats in its theatre of operations, the IDF formulated an armored vehicles roadmap that will secure its forces the levels of mobility and protection they require for counter terror operations.
+Some of the M113 operated by the IDF were installed with raised armored fighting positions (Kasman – shown on left photo).
+Improved protection suites were also designed for the vehicle and by IMI, utilizing the hybrid (passive-reactive) armor.
 This armor kit was selected by the IDF few years ago but the program was later shelved due to lack of funding.

-Unlike other Mine Resistant Ambush Protected (MRAP) currently produced for the US Army and Marines.
+Unlike other M-113’s up-armoring projects, the ‘”Urban-Fighter”’ required only minor automotive upgrade, which further contributes to its cost effectiveness.
+Although this vehicle received a massive improvement in its armor protection, the conversion of a plain Gavin (M -113) into a fully equipped Urban Fighter using the Urban-Fighter kit is performed within days at a cost about 10 percent of the cost of a Mine Resistant Ambush Protected (MRAP) currently produced for the US Army and Marines.
 The vehicle’s protection was enhanced to stop heavy machine guns, shrapnel and most types of Improvised Explosive Devices (IED) utilizing the Iron Wall technology armor suite developed by IMI, providing bulletproof armor as well as IED , including Explosively Formed Projectiles (EFP) and Explosively Formed Fragments (EFF) protection.
-In addition, the Urban-Fighter uses improved slat armor, protecting it from attacks by RPGs.’s up-armoring projects, the ‘”Urban-Fighter”’ required only minor automotive upgrade, which further contributes to its cost effectiveness.
-Although this vehicle received a massive improvement in its armor protection, the conversion of a plain Gavin (M -113) into a fully equipped using the Urban-Fighter kit is performed within days at a cost about 10 percent of the cost of a
+In addition, the Urban-Fighter uses improved slat armor, protecting it from attacks by RPGs.

 IMI’s Land Systems Division is Israel’s leading armor systems house, developing and producing advanced protection systems for heavy, medium and light vehicle applications.
 Among the company’s current programs is the designing and production of the special armor elements used on the Merkava tank, the development and production of the modernized Turkish M-60 tank and the design and production of protection suites for the IDF’s new armored infantry fighting vehicle (Namer).